What is Internal Auditing?

 Town, County, or State Government

 Depending on the size of the area covered, auditing for a municipality can range anywhere from a single position to an entire department.
 Responsibilities may include going over financial records, checking internal security, assessing compliance with laws and regulations, and preparing fiscal reports.
+And qualification as a certified government auditing professional and work experience in public accounting or management accounting will give you the best access to these positions.

 Large Businesses and Corporations

-Internal auditors play a vital role in checking the financial integrity of major corporations.
+Those with experience in internal audits play a vital role in checking the financial integrity of major corporations.

 Hospitals and Medical Facilities